publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schIII/m__us_usc_t29_s773.md

                 (vii) Expansion of employment opportunities for individuals with disabilities.

-                (viii) Systems change projects to promote meaningful access of individuals with disabilities to employment-related services under title I of the Workforce Investment Act of 1998 \[[29 U.S.C.
-2801][/us/usc/t29/s2801] et seq.\] and under other Federal laws.
+                (viii) Systems change projects to promote meaningful access of individuals with disabilities to employment-related services under subtitle B of title I of the Workforce Innovation and Opportunity Act \[[29 U.S.C.
+3151][/us/usc/t29/s3151] et seq.\] and under other Federal laws.

                 (ix) Innovative methods of promoting achievement of high-quality employment outcomes.

                 (x) The demonstration of the effectiveness of early intervention activities in improving employment outcomes.

                 (xi) Alternative methods of providing affordable transportation services to individuals with disabilities who are employed, seeking employment, or receiving vocational rehabilitation services from public or private organizations and who reside in geographic areas in which public transportation or paratransit service is not available.

-        (6) __Use of funds for continuation awards__

-            The Commissioner may use funds made available to carry out this section for continuation awards for projects that were funded under sections 711 and 777a of this title (as such sections were in effect on the day before August 7, 1998).

     (c) __Parent information and training program__